-On Saturday 5th May, the Lake District fells were once again lit up at night in a spectacular light show, as the third annual Lakeland Festival of Light came to Catbells.
-This charity event enlists hundreds of volunteers to create huge light trails on the hills after dark.
+On 5th May, the night time fells were lit up at night in a spectacular light show, as the third annual Lakeland Festival of Light came to Catbells.
+This charity event enlists hundreds of volunteers to create huge light trails.

 Four years on and still the amount of money raised is roughly the same as previous years, why?
 I am making the comparison to the same walk in 2016 as a direct comparison as it too had (500) walkers on Catbells.